 lsmod

 modprobe ip\tables

 modprobe iptable\filter

+modprobe iptable\mangle

-modprobe iptable mangle
+modprobe iptable nat

 Use Ismod to check if the ip\tables module has already been loaded on to the computer.
 Use modprobe to insert and enable the module.

 Use iptables, iptables-restore, and iptables-save to maintain the database.